Quantum interference and coherence in one-dimensional disordered and localized quantum walk

-In discrete-time quantum walks, interference leads to both, ballistic spread in the position space in homogeneous evolution and localization in presence of disorder evolution.
-Similarly, topological phases can also be engineered in discrete-time quantum walk and observe localization\,\cite{25}.
+In one-dimensional discrete-time QW, quantum interference leads to both, ballistic spread in the position space of homogeneous evolution and localization in disordered evolution.
+One-dimensional discrete-time QW is defined on a composite Hilbert space of coin and position.
+Similarly, topological phases has also been engineered in discrete-time QW as presented in pervious publications\,\cite{25,26,27,28} with topological localization.
 Topological phases are very important in experimental realization of topological insulators.
-These phases do not break any symmetry, rather are described by the presence and absence of certain symmetries such as time-reversal, particle-hole and chiral symmetry \cite{26}.
-In one-dimension, due to $2\pi$ periodicity of quasi-energies, topological numbers of a 1D discrete-time quantum walk are defined for 0 and $\pi$ quasi-energies which becomes $\mathds{Z} \times \mathds{Z}$ winding numbers \cite{27}.
-And at the interface where two domains of different winding numbers are connected we get topological phase.
-Since, winding number is a function of angle $\theta_i$ in 1D- discrete-time quantum walk, allows us to identify different combinations of $\theta$ that leads to the localised state at the interface.
-The strongest localisation is obtained in the case of topological localisation \cite{28}.
+These phases do not break any symmetry, rather are described by the presence and absence of certain symmetries such as time-reversal, particle-hole and chiral symmetry\,\cite{26}.
+In one dimension, the strongest localization is obtained in topological case which has also been realised on one-dimensional discrete-time QW\,\cite{28}.